Awake (Dream Theater album)

 Awake is the third studio album by American progressive metal band Dream Theater, released on October 4, 1994, through East West Records.
 It is the final Dream Theater album to feature original keyboardist Kevin Moore, who announced his decision to leave the band during the mixing process of the album.

 Much of the material for Awake was written in writing sessions between February and April 1994, during which Dream Theater were under pressure from their record label to produce an album as successful as Images and Words (1992) with a single similar to "Pull Me Under".
 The label wanted the band to produce a more metal-oriented album, hoping it would be easier to market.
 John Purdell and Duane Baron produced, engineered and mixed the album.
-The album's cover, designed by the band, features numerous references to the album's lyrics.
+The album's cover, again designed by Larry Freemantle, features numerous references to the album's lyrics.

 Released at the height of the popularity of grunge music, Awake initially received mixed reviews, though the album was later referred to as one of the band's finest releases.
 The album peaked at 32 on the US Billboard 200, the highest position a Dream Theater album would reach on that chart until 2007's Systematic Chaos, which peaked at 19.
-"Lie", "Caught in a Web" and "The Silent Man" were released as singles but failed to be as successful as "Pull Me Under" had been.
+"Lie" and "The Silent Man" were released as singles but failed to be as successful as "Pull Me Under" had been.
 The band's record label considered the album a commercial failure, which would lead to the band being pressured to write more radio-friendly songs on their subsequent studio album.